hugh712/book-grub/commands-system.md

 A string of platform search hints suitable for passing to the search command (see search).

 ‘bios_hints’
-PC BIOS平臺的Search hints.
+PC BIOS平臺的Search hints。

 ‘ieee1275_hints’
-Search hints for the IEEE1275 platform.
+IEEE1275平臺的Search hints。

 ‘baremetal_hints’
 Search hints for platforms where disks are addressed directly rather than via firmware.

 ‘efi_hints’
-EFI平臺的Search hints
+EFI平臺的Search hints。

 ‘arc_hints’
-ARC平臺的Search hints
+ARC平臺的Search hints。

 ‘compatibility_hint’
 A guess at a reasonable GRUB drive name for this device, which may be used as a fallback if the search command fails.